cauemaciel/Cake/README.md

 ## Description

-Terraform module which creates an AWS RDS Postgres.
+Terraform module which creates an AWS RDS Postgres and Bucket S3 AWS for a Cake test Environment.

 ## Prerequisites